About Peak2Valley Instruments

 It is not the intention to hold large stocks, again as a consideration in keeping overheads low, although at any one time a range of telescopes will be available for demonstration.

-As dealers for Optical Vision, Celestron/Baader, Altair Astro and Opticron/Vixen we can supply telescopes, mounts and components from their product ranges but do not routinely stock.
-However, we are happy to give advice on mounts and acc andessories and can supply such equipment as a package deal together with a P2V, Istar or D&G telescope.
+As dealers for Altair Astro, Optical Vision, Celestron/Baader, Altair Astro and Opticron/Vixen we can supply telescopes, mounts and components from their product ranges but do not routinely stock.
+However, we are happy to give advice on mounts and acc andessories and can supply such equipment as a package deal together with any telescope.

 As there are no retail outlets, please note that potential customers are welcome to visit our Buxton premises ( appointment only please ) where a demonstration area is available.
 In addition, it is our intention to visit society events and exhibit the full range offered - see the events page.